-Proposals for conversion or sub-division will be supported where the existing building can accommodate such alteration without substantial or complete rebuilding, and where the alterations do not detract from the character of the original building, the character and appearance of the Conservation Area, or the special interest and setting of any relevant listed buildings.
+Proposals for conversions will be supported where buildings are capable of conversion without substantial or complete rebuilding, and where proposals do not detract from the character of the original building, the character and appearance of the conservation area, or the special interest or setting of any relevant listed building.
 Careful thought is required about the treatment of external areas in terms of enclosure, lighting, garden structures and the like.

-6. Views and Open Spaces
+Views and Open Spaces

-- a.
-Proposals should take account of the important views over open countryside and parkland as identified in the Conservation Area Appraisal and Management Proposals document, and particularly views towards the focal points of the Parish Church and the Malthouse and Bear Inn at the main crossroads. - b.
-The important open spaces at the churchyard, the well and village green should be conserved for their strong contribution to local character and distinctiveness.
+- 1. Proposals should take account of the important views over open countryside and parkland as identified in the Conservation Area Appraisal and Management Proposals document, and particularly views towards the focal points of the Parish Church and the Malthouse and Bear Inn at the main crossroads. - 2.
+The important open spaces at the churchyard, the well and village green should be maintained for their strong contribution to local character and distinctiveness.

-8. Conversion of Former Agricultural Buildings
+9. Conversion of Former Agricultural Buildings